davidaarmstrong/asmcjr/README.md

 <br />

-## Example 1: Running Bayesian Aldrich-Mckelvey Scaling on the French module of the 2009 European Election Study (EES)
+## Example 1: Running Bayesian Aldrich-Mckelvey Scaling on the French module of the 2009 European Election Study

 ```r
 library(asmcjr)